 Type 1 diabetes is an autoimmune disease that destroys insulin production by pancreatic islet cells, leading to a chronic and challenging-to-manage disease.
 With 40,000 new cases annually, type 1 diabetes affects more than 1.25 million Americans, with peak diagnosis in children between the ages of 2 and 17.
 Up to 40 percent of new cases are diagnosed with potentially life-threatening conditions such as diabetic ketoacidosis.
 Autoantibody markers appear well in advance of symptoms, and pilot studies have shown that screening for these markers can reduce the rates of often-deadly diabetic ketoacidosis at diagnosis, reduce medical complications and potentially improve patients’ quality of life.

-Type 1 diabetes is an autoimmune disorder that affects 1-2 million Americans
+Type 1 diabetes is an autoimmune disease that affects 1-2 million Americans, mostly young children.

 40% of new cases are diagnosed with diabetic ketoacidosis, a potentially life-threatening condition.

 Autoantibody biomarkers appear years in advance of symptoms.

 Testing for autoantibodies can reduce rates of medical complications and potentially improve quality of life.